Learn How to Play the Guitar - for Beginners

 Holdin the guitar - self expression

-2- How to tune: Guitar App
+2. How to Tune: Guitar App

 ‘Eat A Dead Grasshopper Before Everything’ is one of the funny sayings we can use to memorize the string names of standard tuning.
 The 1st string is the high E and the low string is the 6th string.
 ‘Elephants And Donkeys Grow Big Ears’ could be an even more visual memo.

-Once we find it challenging to stay in tune while playing or our strings start to sound dead, we have to replace them with new strings.
+If staying in tune becomes challenging while playing or if our strings sound dull, we need to replace them with new strings.
 When you are changing strings, be sure to stretch your new strings by gently pulling upon them.
-Take care of your guitar: donโ€™t expose it to big fluctuations in temperature or humidity.
+Take care of your guitar, avoid exposing it to large temperature or humidity fluctuations.
 When you are done playing, wipe the strings down with a cloth and then store your guitar in its case or bag.

-Alternate tuning on the guitar
+Alternate Tuning on the Guitar

 “When you tune your guitar in a different way, it lends itself to a new way of looking at your songwriting.” – Sheryl Crow

-Although, the most popular tuning by far is โ€˜standard tuningโ€™, there are several different guitar tuning profiles.
+Although, the most popular tuning by far is ‘standard tuning’, there are several different guitar tuning profiles.
 It’s important to learn the standard forms first and then we can slowly deviate to special solutions that suit our artistic vision more.

 A good example is Iris, the beautiful song written by Johnny Rzeznik of the Goo Goo Dolls.

-“Iโ€™d broken two strings on my guitar, so Iโ€™d started winding all the strings up and down in these weird configurations, and that song just came out.
-It was like a gift โ€“ like: โ€˜Oh, thanks God!โ€™โ€
+“I’d broken two strings on my guitar, so I’d started winding all the strings up and down in these weird configurations, and that song just came out.
+It was like a gift – like: ‘Oh, thanks God!’”

 If you want to start exploring the reality of alternative tunings, then you will find Jim Goodin’s Encyclopedia to be a good starting point.

-3- Guitar technique: Left Hand/Fretting Hand
+3. Guitar Technique: Left Hand/Fretting Hand

-4- Guitar technique: Right hand/Playing Hand
+4. Guitar Technique: Right Hand/Playing Hand

 We can stabilize the guitar with our picking hand’s arm a bit while keeping our shoulder and forearm relaxed.